 Signals from the frontier.
 Projects happening now that illuminate — from different angles and at different scales — what becomes possible when genuinely different ways of knowing are brought into sustained encounter with hard problems.

-The historical examples in The Argument show that cross-boundary synthesis has happened before.
+The historical examples in The Argument show that synthesis across different ways of knowing has happened before.
 What this section documents is something different: what is happening now, in our time, at the frontier of collaboration.
 These are not proof that WhatIfWe will succeed.
 They are signals — each one illuminating a specific dimension of what becomes possible, and each one honest about the ceiling it reached.

 Read together, they trace a spectrum — from collaboration across nations within one tradition, through collaboration across disciplines, to the rarer and more demanding collaboration across genuinely different ways of knowing.
-That arc makes legible both how far humanity has come, and the gap that WhatIfWe is designed to cross.
+That arc makes legible both how far humanity has come, and the gap that WhatIfWe is designed to close.

 What shared purpose can achieve across the deepest national competition — and what it cannot.